m2mlorawan/ChirpStack_on_Raspbian/README.md

 This script will install and config ChirpStack Server on Raspbian.
+Test with Raspberry Pi 4B

 sudo apt update